MRtrix3/mrtrix3/docs/fixel_based_analysis/mt_fibre_density_cross-section.rst

 3. Bias field correction
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The multi-tissue FBA pipeline corrects for bias fields (and jointly performs global intensity normalisation) at the later :ref:`mtnormalise` step.
 The only incentive for running the (less robust and accurate) :ref:`dwibiascorrect` at this stage in the pipeline is *to improve brain mask estimation* (at the later :ref:`dwi2mask` step, in case severe bias fields are present in the data).
 However, cases have been reported where running :ref:`dwibiascorrect` at this stage resulted in *inferior* brain mask estimation later on.
 This is probably more likely in case bias fields are not as strongly present in the data.
 Whether :ref:`dwibiascorrect` is run at this stage or not, does not have any significant impact on the performance of :ref:`mtnormalise` later on.
+However, mtnormalise results are sensitive to masks that contain a rim of non-brain voxels and we recommend using conservative (eroded) masks for the `mtnormalise` step.

 If or when performing DWI bias field correction at this stage, it is achieved by first estimating the bias field from the DWI b=0 data, then applying the field to correct all DW volumes, which is done in a single step using the :code:`ants` algorithm within the :ref:`dwibiascorrect` script in *MRtrix3*.
 The script uses a bias field correction algorithm available in `ANTs <http://stnava.github.io/ANTs/>`_ (the N4 algorithm). *Don't* use the :code:`fsl` algorithm with this script in this fixel-based analysis pipeline.
 To perform bias field correction on DW images, run::